sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 The UI (short for User Interface) is the web site that allows you to manage your `Virtual Machines` (`VM`s) on the HPC Cloud.
 In this section you will personalise your UI account by following these steps:

 >
-* Login and change your UI password.
+1. Logging in and changing your UI password.
-* Add an "SSH key" to your profile.
+1. Adding an "SSH key" to your profile.
 This will enable secure access in your VMs.

 Let's start.